-Activity Responsible Person/Office Human Resources and Vice President develop salary placement based on candidate's qualifications.
-Salary recommendation is approved by the President prior to offer of employment Human Resources and Vice President of Academic Affairs Offer of Employment Human Resources makes the official offer of employment, prepares an offer letter, contract, and schedule a benefit/orientation meeting.
-Human Resources Board of Trustees approves the candidate.
+Activity Responsible Person/Office Screening Committee Duties The screening committee reviews all applications, develops a set of interview questions, conducts interviews, and makes recommendation(s) to the Vice President of Academic Affairs and Human Resources.
+Screening Committee and Chair Recommendations are reviewed and approved by the appropriate Vice President based on reference checks and credentials.
+Recommendation to hire is submitted to the College President by the Vice President of Academic Affairs and Human Resources.
+Vice President Academic Affairs Human Resources and Vice President develop salary placement based on candidate's qualifications.
+Salary recommendation is approved by the President prior to offer of employment Human Resources and Vice President of Academic Affairs Offer of Employment Human Resources makes the official offer of employment, prepares an offer letter, contract, and schedules a benefit/orientation meeting.
+Human Resources The Board of Trustees approves the candidate.
 Board of Trustees

 Hiring procedures for temporary faculty positions are altered and expedited.
-For more information, please see the ECC Board Policy 5.17: Hiring regarding hiring procedures.
+For more information, please see the ECC Board Policy 5.1: Hiring regarding hiring procedures.